On this page

 When working with families, you might like to share strategies that you have observed work well.
 For families wanting some support, you might suggest they try the following activities at home:

-- Spending regular quality time together as a whole family and with each child or young person, even if it’s for a few minutes each day.
+- Spending regular time together as a whole family and with each child or young person, even if it’s for a few minutes each day.

 - Offering help and support to one another.